-TBPG conducted its four-year rule review in 2018.
+TBPG will conduct its four-year rule review in 2021-2022.
 Per Texas Government Code §2001.039, every state agency must review and consider each of its rules for re-adoption at least every four years.
-Beginning with the February 2018 Committee and Board meetings and going forward, each section of TBPG’s rules will be reviewed.
+Beginning with the November 2020 Committee and Board meetings and going forward, each section of TBPG’s rules will be reviewed.

 As TBPG conducts its four-year rules review, the Appointed Board wants to make every effort possible to elicit stakeholder participation in this process.
 There are a number of ways in which stakeholders may actively participate in the process.

 First, as a matter of right under Rule §850.65, any interested party may request adoption of a rule at any time.
 Under Rule §850.65, the request should contain: (1) items to be deleted should be struck through; (2) items to be added should be underlined; and (3) the rationale for the requested rule change.

 Second, see the “Your Resources” section, below.
 You will find links to the Statute and Rules so you can read them to determine where you see Rules that should be re-adopted, amended, or repealed.
 Also, you will find the Guiding Principles for this Rule Review process.
 You will also find a timeline for the Rule Review process as well as a Committee Assignment guidance document.